Why Am I Struggling to Concentrate at Work?

 Lack of concentration

 There could be numerous reasons why it is hard for you to concentrate at work.
 It could be due to a lack of motivation or interest, distractions in the environment or even anxiety.
 It can also be caused by fatigue, boredom, or an unclear understanding of the task at hand.
 Try to identify the underlying cause of your difficulty focusing and address it.
-There are also several strategies you can use to help you focus, such as taking regular breaks, setting achievable goals, and using time management techniques.

 Poor concentration due to unhealthy sleep